 This past November, the Central Appalachian Network hosted its 2nd Regional Peer-to-Peer Convening at Tamarack in Beckley, WV.
 Over 100 economic development practitioners, community change makers, funders, and sector experts gathered at the Convening to connect and build their shared regional analysis for the Central Appalachian region.
 This year’s Convening offered attendees 4 different session […]

 A summary of the first ever “Sassafrass Moon” herbal heritage festival, held in Erwin, Tennessee to celebrate the region’s herbal heritage.

 CAN has finished compiling local food systems data for 2018, and we are excited to share the results from another successful year!
 Highlights include over $20 Million in producer sales, over 1,100 year-round jobs, $16 Million in wholesale buyer purchases.

-The second of these healthy food access case studies is My Mobile Market, a program of Community Farm Alliance and the Kentucky Department of Agriculture.
+The last of these healthy food access case studies is Chefs in Schools, a program of Community Farm Alliance and the Kentucky Department of Agriculture.